awsdocs/aws-java-developer-guide-v2/doc_source/java-dg-roles.rst

 The final step in the default provider chain is available only when running your application on an
 |EC2| instance.
 However, it provides the greatest ease of use and best security when working with |EC2|
 instances.
-You can also pass an :aws-java-class:`InstanceProfileCredentialsProvider
+You can also pass an :aws-java-class-prev:`InstanceProfileCredentialsProvider
 <auth/InstanceProfileCredentialsProvider>` instance directly to the client constructor to get
 instance profile credentials without proceeding through the entire default provider chain.